superfrink/qad-tcp-checker-go/README.md

 than 15 seconds between when a host was checked.

 I wrote this Go version to remove the sequential limitation in my previous program.
+Goroutines seemed to be a natural solution.
 I thought about using Perl threads but that may not work with the USR1 signal.
-I thought about multiplexing I/O.  Is there a way to multiplex the connect() call?
+I thought about multiplexing I/O but is there a way to multiplex the connect() call?

 This program prints a warning when connecting to a server does not complete in 1 second.
 Pressing the Enter key while the program is running will dump a